cschladetsch/CardChess-Unity3d/Assets/External/Dekuple/Readme.md

 Currently, only the View system has any reference to Unity3d.

 It would be nice to separate that into a separate Assembly, so the system could be used outside the context of `Unity3d`.

+### TODO

+Make Error(..) etc log methods return object so they can return null and simplify usage.